minxuanjun/tixiaoshan.github.io/_pages/about.md

 Who I Am
 ======
 My name is Tixiao Shan.
 I am a lawful permanent resident living in New York City.
-Starting from September 2019, I will work as a postdoctoral fellow at MIT Senseable City Lab on the project "[Roboat](http://roboat.org/)", under the supervision of Professor [Daniela Rus](https://www.csail.mit.edu/person/daniela-rus) (CSAIL) and Professor [Carlo Ratti](https://dusp.mit.edu/faculty/carlo-ratti) (Senseable City Lab).
+Starting from September 2019, I will work as a postdoctoral associate at MIT Senseable City Lab on the project "[Roboat](http://roboat.org/)", under the supervision of Professor [Daniela Rus](https://www.csail.mit.edu/person/daniela-rus) (CSAIL) and Professor [Carlo Ratti](https://dusp.mit.edu/faculty/carlo-ratti) (Senseable City Lab).

 What I’m Up to
 ======